precice/aste/docs/paper.md

 # Acknowledgements

-The authors are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number 515015468 and under Germany's Excellence Strategy - EXC 2075 -- 390740016.
+The authors are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project numbers 515015468 and 528693298, and under Germany's Excellence Strategy - EXC 2075 -- 390740016.
 We acknowledge the support of the Stuttgart Center for Simulation Science (SimTech).

 # References